The64thGamer/cheeseepedia/old/locations_archive/Location Pages M-Z/york-pa-2801-e-market-st.md

 latitudeLongitude = ["39.97645047","-76.67319193"]
 +++

 ***2801 E Market St, Store #965*** was a ShowBiz Pizza Place that opened on March 4, 1983 with a Rock-Afire Explosion.
 This location received CU in the early 1990's, and would have the 3-Stage until they got 2.0 in September 2018.
 As of September 2022, they still have the 2.0 Remodel.
-This location is not to be confused with {{< wiki-link "York, PA (351 Loucks Rd)" >}}, which opened on August 23, 1983 and closed on February 19, 1984 with a Balcony Stage.
+This location is not to be confused with [York, PA (351 Loucks Rd)], which opened on August 23, 1983 and closed on February 19, 1984 with a Balcony Stage.

 ## History